 The menu features small plates including Prawn and Pomegranate Miang Bites, which Homeboy tried.
 Miang Kham means one bite wrap.
 The ingredients are placed on top of an edible leaf.
 You wrap it up, dip it in sauce and pop it in your mouth.
 This is a traditional snack from Thailand and Laos.
 Watch out for the green peppers which are very hot.
 The combination of ingredients is fresh and crunchy, which is a fabulous combination.
 With a hint of lime, it’s a refreshing starter.
 There is also a vegetarian option available.

 Yellow Bean, Chive and Asian Vegetable Crispy Wontons

 I tucked into Yellow Bean, Chive and Asian Vegetable Crispy Wontons which was accompanied with a delicious Burnt Chili Dipping Sauce.
-I loved this dish, the wontons were wonderfully crispy.
-Other small plates included Grilled Onglet Steak with Roasted Chili Jaew (Thai dried chili dipping sauce).
+I loved this dish, and the wontons were wonderfully crispy.
+Other small plates included Grilled Onglet Steak with Roasted Chili Jaew (Thai dried chilli dipping sauce).
 Or you can try the Grilled Cornish Dayboat Fish with Nam Jim Jaew (spicy dipping sauce).

 Whole Crispy Sea Bass with Three Flavour Sauce

 Homeboy tried a special for his big plate which was Whole Crispy Sea Bass with Three Flavour Sauce.
 Wow, this dish looked amazing.
 I couldn’t try it because I’m a vegetarian but was told that it was perfectly balanced between tasting sweet and sour.
 It was totally devoured, which is a good sign!